Our Commitment to Protect your Privacy

 Our commitment in respect of personal information is to abide by the Privacy Act 1988 (Cth) and any other relevant law.

-This information may include (but is not limited to) your name, date of birth, driver’s licence number, marital status, phone number, email address, address, nationality, employment history, income, assets and liabilities.
+This information may include (but is not limited to) your name, date of birth, driver’s licence number, marital status, phone number, email address, mailing or residential address, nationality, employment history, income, assets and liabilities.

 Personal information includes ‘sensitive information’.
 Sensitive information is a subset of personal information which is given additional protection by the Privacy Act and includes information about religious affiliation or beliefs, ethnic origin, criminal record health and sexuality.

 Other than information about your affiliation with the Catholic Church, it is not common practice for us to collect sensitive information about you.
 We will only collect sensitive information about you with your specific consent.

 Why we collect your Personal Information